MySmile/sfchat/docs/source/REST API/Resources/POST-messages-json/Request.rst

 Request
 =======

 Request does not have any special parameters.
-But body contains data with in structure that describes below.
+But body contains data with in structure describing below.

 .. list-table::
     :widths: 20 35 45